Employee Shift Work Schedules

 We have discussed five major components of shift work schedules: shift length, schedule format (fixed or rotating shifts), on-off work patterns, overtime, and scheduling policies.
 Obviously, many aspects of schedules were not covered, including shift start times, start of the work week, the speed and direction of rotating shift schedules, breaks and meal periods, shift pay differentials, level vs. variable coverage requirements, nap policies, and many more.

-Have a question for Bruce?
-Ask or leave a comment below!
+Have a question for Bruce or want to leave a comment?
+Click here.